 Sometimes, the answer to a perplexing technology problem can be something very simple, and easy to do yourself.
 Our Technology Tip of the Week will help you learn some of the important aspects of using your technology devices.
 Technology should be fun — so grab a second cup of coffee and (read this week's tip.)

-Feeling like Microsoft is forcing your hand?
-If you’re worried that moving from Windows 10 to Windows 11 means shelling out for a brand-new computer, you’re not alone.
-But here’s the real story: upgrading to Windows 11 isn’t the hassle it’s made out to be.
+Microsoft support for Windows 10 has ended, but many of you are still using Windows 10 and you're risking a loss of data or security breach.
+Upgrading to Windows 11 is easy!
 The look is fresher, the tools are smarter, and the system is more secure — but at its heart, Windows 11 still feels like the Windows you know.
-Most users adjust in no time, and life carries on as usual.
+Most users adjust in no time.
 So why should you make the leap?
-(Click to find out…)
+(Read more to find out…)

 First Level Support is a team of volunteer members of the Tellico Village Computer Users Club (TVCUC) who are willing to share their time and extensive knowledge in assisting our club members to fix problems with their computers and other technology devices.
 We currently average about 120 support calls monthly, and typically return your call within 24 hours.
 (Learn more about FLS.)